opencloud-community/ot-controller/docs/signaling-api/moderation.md

 ### SessionEnded

-Received when you were removed from the room (e.g. due to debriefing).
+Received by a participant if removed from the room (e.g. due to debriefing).
+Will be the last message before server-side websocket disconnection.

 #### Fields